 - At the end of the page

 You have your primary keyword.
-But how many times do you use it in your blog?
+But how many times do you use it in an SEO-friendly blog?
 The ideal keyword density is 1% to 2%, roughly translating to one to two times every hundred words.
 To check keyword density, you can use these free online tools.

 What about secondary keywords?
 Choose a maximum of four to five keywords and use them once throughout the piece.
-For lengthier blogs, you can use up to six or seven secondary keywords.
+You can use up to six or seven secondary keywords for lengthier blogs.

 You can associate each blog with one or two categories.
 A well-structured blog section is well-appreciated by Google’s crawlers.

-Moreover, whenever a reader enters your website, the first thing they will notice is the H1 tag.
-H1 tag is nothing but the title of the blog.
-It would be best to have a catchy and engaging H1 tag to capture the reader’s attention.
-The H1 tag should also be able to tell the reader what exactly will be in the blog.
-Also, every content writer should always make sure to include a long-tailed keyword in their title.
+Moreover, readers will notice the H1 tag whenever they enter your website.
+The H1 tag is nothing but the title of the blog.
+Write a catchy and engaging H1 tag to capture the reader’s attention.
+The H1 tag should also tell the reader what exactly will be in the blog and include a long-tailed keyword.

-Along with the title and H1 tag, it is important to have supportive subheadings.
-The subheadings give structure and a smooth flow to your blog.
+Along with the title and H1 tag, it is vital to have supportive subheadings.
+The subheadings structure and give your blog a smooth flow.
 Always remember you do not have to use keywords in your subheadings.
-You need to add subheadings that are engaging and entice the reader to continue reading.
+You need to add engaging subheadings and entice the reader to continue reading.